The Codex

 VII.
 The Three Callings

 The Documenters keep the knowledge findable.
-They write the repair guides, record the techniques, maintain the wikis, shoot the video tutorials, update the readme, and post the teardown.
-Their lineage runs through iFixit contributors, technical writers, archivists of obsolete platforms, hackerspace wiki gardeners, and every patient soul who has ever explained their work in public.
+They write the repair guides, record the techniques, tend the wikis, shoot the video tutorials, update the readme, and post the teardown.
+Their lineage runs through iFixit contributors, technical writers, archivists of dead platforms, hackerspace wiki gardeners, and every patient soul who has ever explained their work in public.
 Theirs is the discipline of capture: a craft preserved is a craft transmitted.

 The Tinkerers keep the knowledge hands-on.
 They take things apart, modify them, reverse-engineer them, build new things from the bones of old ones, and learn by doing what cannot be learned by reading.
 Their lineage runs through hardware hackers, modders, the demoscene, repair cafe volunteers, Maker Faire builders, ham radio operators, jailbreakers, the BBS sysops of an earlier age, and the kid soldering in the garage.
 Theirs is the discipline of contact: knowledge that lives in the fingers and the eyes.